kiba/Writings/fac/chp13_new_world_new_people.md

 It's traditional to send their most senior to universities, and to send the rest to die(huntsmen academy or in the military), or else their children get married to no-name commoners and forced to secede their claim on the throne.
 It's a bargain with the non-democratic oligarchic governments, which they openly expressed their dislike and hatred.

-Like the kingdoms back on Earth, they usually spend their time looking nice and pretty attending official state functions while the councils did the behind-the-work scenes.
+Like the queens and kings back on Earth, they usually spend their time looking nice and pretty attending official state functions while the councils did the behind-the-work scenes.

 The queen of Mantle even asked in a very round-bout way on how to take back her kingdom from those "damn Atlasian militants."

 Later that evening, some even asked in a very round-bout way when my and I will have children.

 Fuck that.
 It's more political bullshit.
 I got coached by Rin about how to say no, very nicely.
-She didn't want to deal with the implication of founding an independent movement or overthrowing any of the government either.
+She didn't want to deal with the implication of founding an independence movement or overthrowing any of the government either.

 **Year 2, Day 144**